Financial : Volatility and mixed sign on Wall Street: the Fed anticipates 0% rates until 2022

 In this regard, the flight of legendary investors on Wall Street is taking place lately.
 Buffett, Tepper, Grantham … all of them believe that we are before “a false rally that will end very badly”.

-On the other side of the Atlantic, losses are taking over the Ibex and the rest of Europe awaiting the Fed.
+Across the Atlantic, losses have gripped the Ibex and the rest of Europe.
 In Asia, the stock markets have closed mixed after Chinese inflation has been below expectations.

 TECHNICAL ANALYSIS AND OTHER MARKETS